 Several of the agents were invested in the Steamboat business operated by Berryman Jennings and Lot Whitcomb.
 Palmer and several other agents are noted to be among the investors in the building of new steamboats and operating them.
 This may also be why the Indian tribes were mainly removed by steamboat, as opposed to walking them overland to the reservations.
 In one example, the distance from Corvallis to the Grand Ronde reservation is not much further than the distance from Dayton to the reservation, yet the Kalapuyans who are gathered at Corvallis in April 1856 were first shipped downriver to a landing near Dayton, then marched overland to Palmer’s claim in Dayton.
 They spend a few days there, then are marched or carried in wagons overland to Grand Ronde to arrive by April 6th 1856.
 Therefore the investments in the steamboat company rendered profits to the investors in addition to their pay as agents.

-In addition several of these men were party in the founding and operating of the first Mason’s lodge in Oregon, The Multnomah Lodge.
-The lodge members would have had regular meetings and perhaps made some agreements for hiring agents and ways from among their brethren.
+In addition several of these men were party to the founding and operating of the first Mason’s lodge in Oregon, The Multnomah Lodge.
+The lodge members would have had regular meetings and perhaps made some agreements for hiring agents from among their brethren.
 Unfortunately, records of this first Mason’s lodge, were accidentally burned and so reconstructing these relationships would be difficult.

 October 13, 1855